lkodinsson/MARS/Basic/PHB.md

 ### Skill Duration

-While most basic skills and actions can be performed in a matter of a couple seconds, some advanced skills and actions cannot be performed so quickly.
-While it is expected that most advanced actions that a character can take (as a result of skill checks) may take at least a few minutes, the exact duration is up to the Game Master based on the circumstances of the skill check.
+While most basic skills and actions can be performed in a matter of a couple seconds, some complex skills and actions cannot be performed so quickly.
+While it is expected that most complex actions that a character can take (as a result of skill checks) may take at least a few minutes, the exact duration is up to the Game Master based on the circumstances of the skill check.
 Some actions may even take several hours.

 ### Advantage & Disadvantage